Why Organic & Fair Trade?

 The type of Bamboo used to make clothing, is also not the type that pandas like to eat, so you don't have to worry about pandas going hungry!

 For us Fairtrade is important.
-It helps farmers and workers achieve better pricing and working conditions and provides confidence that baby's clothes have been made fairly.
+As a parent you want to build and protect peoples' future, not destroy it.
+It helps farmers and workers achieve better pricing and working conditions, and provides confidence that baby's clothes have been made fairly.
 Find out more by visiting fairtrade.org.uk.